-Undergraduate students complete their academic coursework within the offerings of one of four Undergraduate Schools:
+Undergraduate students complete their academic coursework within the offerings of one of four undergraduate colleges:

-- The School of Arts and Sciences - The College of Business, Management and Economics - The College of Education - The School of Health Sciences and Human Performance
+- The College of Arts and Sciences

+- The College of Business and Management

+- The College of Education

+- The College of Health Sciences

 In addition to completing the requirements for the major field of study, all students are required to complete 50 semester hours in General Education.
 Students will be assigned a faculty adviser who will provide guidance in planning their academic program.
 Students are responsible for knowing the requirements for the degree they propose to earn and for arranging their program of study accordingly.